bulrog/cistev2-app/README.md

 Providing such picture will help to debug and if big error good to get the top like on this picture and also the "caused by" in the text.

+## deleting an account

+In case you want some games you have created or your account to be deleted, please contact the developer of the game.

 ## developer area